Skip to content

 Data

-Discriminated unions are used to model this in the input/output types flowing through the pipeline.
-While each hook's input is unique to itself there is a base type that all inputs share which carries the discriminated properties, interface and transport.
-You can use these properties to narrow the type as needed.
+Discriminated unions are used to model this.
+All hook inputs share a base interface type which carries the discriminated properties of interface and transport.
+You can use these properties to narrow data in your anyware as needed.

 ts